szabgab/workshops/hosts.md

 In the meetup announcement we'll include your name and a short description of what you do, something that should make it interesting to developers.
 We can even adjust the image on the given Meetup event to include the name of your company as the host of the event.
-The image that needs to be at least 1200 x 675 pixels is picked up by the various social networks (e.g. LinkedIn) where we announce the workshop.
+The image that needs to be at least 1200 x 675 pixels is picked up by the various social networks (e.g. LinkedIn, Twitter, Facebook) where we announce the workshop.

 In our communications we'll include the name of your company where possible.